Please Note: This post may contain affiliate links. See our disclaimer for more information.

 And the Catchers Helmet has a pulley system on the back of the helmet, providing as snug of a fit as you want.

 The video below explains this well.

-We believe that the Prowess Qwikfit box set is a solid choice for younger Catchers between 9 and 10 years of age, or even larger 7 - 8 year olds (assuming they fit the gear).
+We believe that the Prowess Qwikfit box set is a solid choice for younger Catchers between 9 and 10 years of age, or even larger 7 - 8 year olds, assuming that they fit the gear.

 However, the Prowess P2 set has a leg up on the Qwikfit, in our opinion, for Fastpitch Catchers between ages 11 - 13.

 You can take a closer look at the Prowess QwikFit box set and the features of all the gear in the QwikFit lineup by clicking either of the two links below.